Pipes of War

 ‘You’re far too good Mary.’

 ‘Might as well start with number one,’ Captain Clean said.
 He marched up to the first door on the left side of the road and knocked on it.
-While he waited, the captain noticed that the door knocker was quite dirty, so he pulled a cloth out from a pocket on his belt and gave it a quick wipe.
+While he waited, the captain noticed that the door knocker was quite dirty, so he pulled a cloth out from a little compartment on his belt and gave it a quick wipe.
 After a short wait, the door opened to reveal a rather jittery man who appeared to be 50 years old, although he’d actually been wearing the 50th birthday badge for over 2 years now.
+The resident of the house was surprised to find a strange-looking man polishing his door knocker.

 ‘Oh, hello,’ said Captain Clean, suddenly spotting the man at the door and hiding his cloth.
 ‘Are you Martin?’